Thibs/cloudflare_update_proxied_status_dns/README.md

 To achieve this :

-a) on the top right corner of Cloudflare web interface, choose "My Profile"
+- on the top right corner of Cloudflare web interface, choose "My Profile"
-b) on the left colum,, choose "API tokens"
+- on the left colum,, choose "API tokens"
-c) create a token by choosing "Edit zone DNS" template
+- create a token by choosing "Edit zone DNS" template

 Take note of this token because it will nevere be displayed again